Our team

 Senior Lawyer

-John D. Nelson is the co-creator of the Swiftsure Law brand.
+John D. Nelson (he/him) is the co-creator of the Swiftsure Law brand.
 He is a skilled legal strategist, uniquely suited for complex and contentious matters as his approach cuts through the chaos and helps everyone to focus on resolution.
 He is a powerful speaker, with hundreds of hours of court time and many successful judgments.
 John has a vast knowledge of Canadian Law and its interpretations, and he uses it to advocate for his clients.

 Raised in Victoria, BC, with an undergraduate degree in Political and Environmental Sciences from The University of Victoria, John obtained his Juris Doctorate from the Peter A. Allard School of Law in Vancouver, where he did an externship with the Provincial Court.
 John was called to the BC Bar in 2011 after articling with the Attorney General’s office.
 He spent many years working as a litigator in Vancouver, honing his skills both inside the courtroom and out.
 An active member of the Canadian Bar Association as well as the BC Bar Association, John is constantly striving to learn and grow through professional and personal learning opportunities.
 He is particularly proud to mentor his articled students and works closely with legal training programs.